element-hq/element-web/docs/labs.md

 Bug reports, feature requests, etc are not currently accepted for this feature flag.
 A later stage of development will provide opportunities for feedback.

+## Full frame widgets (`feature_full_frame_widgets`) [In Development]

+Full frame widgets provide a room layout where a widget is (temporary) the primary focus of the room by using the whole chat area for the widget (Moving the chat into the right panel).

+Note that this feature is currently under active development and therefore is entirely incomplete and may not work at all - it is not recommended for general use at this time.